IMJLA/Adsi/docs/en-US/Test-PublicFunction_511f9c72-4f82-4b90-be93-ad7576481d5b.md

 ### EXAMPLE 1
 ```
 ----------  EXAMPLE 1  ----------
-This is a demo example with no parameters.
-It may not even be valid.
+Test-PublicFunction_511f9c72-4f82-4b90-be93-ad7576481d5b
 ```

-Test-PublicFunction_511f9c72-4f82-4b90-be93-ad7576481d5b
+This demo example with no parameters will return nothing

 ## PARAMETERS